GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The act of describing a program in unambiguous detail and the act of programming are one and the same.
+What one programmer can do in one month, two programmers can do in two months.

-~ Kevlin Henney
+~ Fred Brooks
 <pre>

 </pre>